 - The National botanical gardens that was laid out in 1898

-- Entebbe is the home of the virus research institute (UVRI)
+- It is the home of the virus research institute (UVRI)

-- Entebbe hosts the wildlife education Centre (UWEC) at the same time called Entebbe zoo.
+- The town hosts the Wildlife Education Centre ( UWEC ) at the same time called Entebbe zoo.

 - Entebbe is a home to historical site in Kigungu where the first catholic missionaries brother Amans and father Maple Laurdel landed to establish the catholic faith in Uganda.